 The many harms of tobacco smoking

-Tobacco smoking is a leading cause of death and illness in New South Wales resulting in around 5,300 deaths and 46,000 hospitalisations each year.
+Tobacco smoking is a leading cause of death and illness in NSW resulting in around 5,300 deaths and 46,000 hospitalisations each year.
 Many people think that the only disease risk associated with smoking is lung cancer.
 This is far from the truth.
 Tobacco smoking harms almost every organ in the body.
 Wherever the blood flows the tobacco smoke goes too, causing damage.

 It surprises some people to learn that while nicotine is the addictive substance in tobacco smoke it is not the main component responsible for the harmful health effects of smoking.
 This is the role of the 7000+ harmful chemicals present in tobacco smoke, 70 of which are known carcinogens, mutagens and toxins.
 These chemicals reach the brain, heart and other organs within 10 seconds of inhaling tobacco smoke and over time cause damage.